The Taj Mahal

 This former capital city of the Mughal Empire was built by the third Mughal Emperor, Akbar, and can be found around 40km west of Agra.
 Featuring several water features, including a vast artificial lake, Fatehpur Sikri was only occupied by Akbar for a decade before he upped sticks and left for Lahore in 1585.
 The red sandstone public buildings, courtyards, Hindu and Islamic artwork, and places of worship, including one of India’s largest mosques, Jama Masjid, provide one of India’s most important collections of preserved Mughal architecture.

 This intricately carved sandstone and white marble tomb provides the resting place for Akbar the Great as well as insight into his love of deep thought, science and the arts.
 Designed as a five-storey pyramid with the tomb below the cenotaph on the ground floor, this is another amazing example of Mughal architecture with marble panelled inlays, patterned ceilings and Islamic calligraphy providing a fascinating glimpse into the skills of 17th century Indians as well as the wealth and excesses of the Empire for which they worked.

 Recommended reading material includes The Age of Kali by William Dalrymple and No full stops in India by Mark Tully

 More about India

-Traveling in India with children is like opening a storybook and sinking into a different page every day, because it is so full of stories for kids...
+Traveling India with kids is like opening a book and sinking into a different story every day.

 Find all of our India guides in one place, for particular places in India such as Rajasthan, Kerala or the Himalayas...